Set 81 · Study 1 / 5

 2. realize · verb/ˈri(ə)ˌlaɪz/

-The worker did not even realize that he was one hour late and entered the meeting with a smiling face.
+The employee didn’t even realize that he was an hour late and walked into the meeting with a smile.

 Origin: early 17th century: from real, on the pattern of French réaliser